How do I become a nutritionist?

 may be able to help you.
 We are not able to recommend any university courses individually, as the choice will depend on a number of factors (including preferred method of study, location, financial circumstances etc).

-We accredit a number of undergraduate and postgraduate courses
+We accredit a number of undergraduate and postgraduate programmes

 which have met our high standards of professional education.
 If you graduate with an accredited degree, you will automatically be eligible to apply for ‘direct entry’ onto the UKVRN